ScrappyHub/rooted-platform/governance/ROOTED_VOLUNTEER_PARTICIPATION_LAW.md

+# 🌱 ROOTED VOLUNTEER PARTICIPATION LAW

+Authority Level: Canonical Vertical Law (Community & Future Verticals)
+Enforcement: Constitution → Governance → Database (RLS + Views) → UI
+Effective Date: First Public Launch

+Volunteer systems in ROOTED are **civic participation**, not labor markets.

+---

 ## 1. Who Can Host Volunteer Opportunities?

-Volunteer opportunities are events, not jobs, not gigs, not paid shifts.
+Volunteer opportunities are **events**, not jobs, gigs, or paid shifts.

-Allowed volunteer hosts (Community vertical):
+Allowed volunteer hosts in the Community vertical:

-✅ Vendors:
+✅ Vendors (in good standing):

-Farms
+- Farms

-Sanctuaries (mission-only)

-Markets, orchards, food vendors, etc. (when configured)
+- Markets and orchards
+- Food vendors and community staples
+- Other approved community businesses

+✅ Sanctuaries / rescues / mission-driven nonprofits:
+- Farm animal sanctuaries
+- Wildlife rehabilitation centers
+- Equine rescues
+- Conservation / environmental orgs, etc.

 ✅ Institutions:

-Schools
+- Schools and universities

-Universities

-Libraries
+- Libraries

-Community centers
+- Community centers

-Nonprofits
+- Nonprofits

-✅ Sanctuaries / rescues / nonprofits:

-As mission entities (no commercial compensation attached)
+- Municipal or civic entities configured for Community

-Not allowed to host volunteers in Community vertical:
+**Not allowed to host volunteers in Community:**

-❌ Purely backend institutions (e.g. infrastructure-only municipals)
+❌ Purely backend / infrastructure-only institutions

-❌ Any provider that is not in good standing / suspended / locked
+❌ Any provider not in good standing (suspended / locked)
 ❌ Any provider attempting to combine “volunteer” with hidden paid work

-Volunteer = community contribution.
+> Volunteer = community contribution,
-Not a stealth labor market.
+> **not** stealth labor or misclassified employment.

+**Cross-Reference:**
+- `ROOTED_SANCTUARY_NONPROFIT_LAW.md`
+- `ROOTED_COMMUNITY_TRUST_LAW.md`

 ---

 ## 2. Who Can Join Volunteer Opportunities?

-We line this up with your age + account rules.
+Volunteer participation is aligned with ROOTED’s age and account laws.

-2.1 Children (0–12)
+### 2.1 Children (0–12)

-No independent account.
+- No independent account.

-May attend volunteer-style experiences only when:
+- May attend **family / children-friendly** volunteer-style experiences only when:

-A parent/guardian is the one interacting with the app.
+  - A parent/guardian is the one interacting with the app

-The event is flagged as family / children friendly.
+  - The event is flagged kids-safe and family-appropriate

-Children are never recorded as independent volunteers in the system.
+Children are **never recorded as independent volunteers** in the system.

+---

-2.2 Youth (13–17)
+### 2.2 Youth (13–17)

-Youth accounts (role = individual/community) may:
+Youth accounts (`role = individual/community`) may:

-✅ See youth-appropriate volunteer opportunities:
+✅ See youth-appropriate volunteer opportunities, including:

-Farms
+- Farms

-Sanctuaries / rescues
+- Sanctuaries and rescues

-Educational institutions that pass moderation & age rules
+- Educational institutions that pass moderation and age rules

-✅ Register themselves as volunteers only for:
+✅ Register themselves as volunteers **only** for events explicitly flagged as:

-Events flagged explicitly as:

-youth-appropriate, and

-volunteer, not “work” or “job”.
+- `volunteer = true`
+- `youth_appropriate = true`
+- Not a job or compensated role

-❌ They cannot:
+They **cannot**:

-Access any paid roles through volunteer flows.
+❌ Access any paid roles through volunteer flows

-See internal RFQ/bid-level details.
+❌ See RFQ, bid, or procurement details

-Message vendors/institutions directly outside approved channels.
+❌ Message vendors/institutions freely outside approved channels

-Youth volunteer = protected civic participation, not early labor exploitation.
+> Youth volunteer = protected civic participation,
+> **not** early labor exploitation.

+---

-2.3 Adults (18+)
+### 2.3 Adults (18+)

 Adults may:

-View and register for all volunteer events that are public & approved.
+- View and register for any public, approved volunteer events

-Interact with hosts according to normal messaging + event rules.
+- Interact with hosts according to normal messaging + event rules

-Adults may also:
+Adults who own or manage providers (vendor/institution) may:

-Host volunteer events if they are owners of providers (vendor/institution).
+- Host volunteer events under the rules of this law

 ---

 ## 3. Sanctuaries vs Institutions vs Vendors (Volunteer-Specific Rules)

-We now align volunteer logic with your sanctuary + institution law.
+Volunteer rules are aligned with your sanctuary, nonprofit, and institution law.

-3.1 Sanctuaries / Rescues / Nonprofits
+### 3.1 Sanctuaries / Rescues / Nonprofits

-Sanctuaries:
+Sanctuaries / rescues:

-✅ May host volunteer events only.
+✅ May host **volunteer events only**
 ✅ May appear as hosts in:

-Volunteer map
+- Volunteer map

-Volunteer lists
+- Volunteer lists

-Kids Explore (if kids-safe)
+- Kids Explore (if kids-safe)

 ❌ May not:

-Wrap volunteer events in any financial transaction.
+- Wrap volunteer events in any financial transaction

-Attach donations or fundraising mechanisms directly in Kids Mode.
+- Attach donations or fundraising flows inside Kids Mode

-Turn volunteer events into “institutional educational experiences” that are billed.
+- Turn volunteer events into paid “educational packages” in Kids Mode

-So:

-Sanctuary volunteer =
+> Sanctuary volunteer =
-“Come help, learn, care for animals,” not “buy tickets / pay for a package.”
+> “Come help, learn, care for animals,”
+> not “buy tickets / pay for a package.”

+**Cross-Reference:** `ROOTED_SANCTUARY_NONPROFIT_LAW.md`

+---

-3.2 Institutions
+### 3.2 Institutions

-Institutions (schools, universities, etc.):
+Institutions (schools, universities, civic organizations):

-✅ May host volunteer events:
+✅ May host volunteer events such as:

-School-related
+- School-related service

-Community service
+- Community service days

-After-school or weekend projects
+- After-school / weekend projects

-✅ May see volunteer registrations at institution level (admin views).
+✅ May see volunteer registrations at the institution level (admin views)

 ❌ May not:

-Target kids in Kids Mode with recruitment-style language.
+- Target minors in Kids Mode with recruitment language

-Convert volunteer flows with minors into paid or political engagement.
+- Convert youth volunteer flows into paid or political engagement

-Volunteer with institutions is:
+> Institutional volunteering =

-“Help your community / school / city,” not “be recruited into something opaque.”
+> “Help your community / school / city,”
+> not opaque recruitment.

+---

-3.3 Vendors (non-sanctuary)
+### 3.3 Vendors (Non-Sanctuary)

 Vendors:

-✅ May host volunteer events:
+✅ May host volunteer events, including:

-Farm volunteer days
+- Farm volunteer days

-Market help days
+- Market help days

-Community cleanups, etc.
+- Community cleanup events

-✅ May surface in Kids Explore as learning if events & provider are kids-safe.
+✅ May surface in Kids Explore as learning opportunities if:

+- Provider passes kids-safe rules
+- Events are properly flagged

 ❌ May not:

-Use “volunteer events” to circumvent wages.
+- Use “volunteer” events to circumvent wages

-Attach donation/sales flows in Kids Mode
+- Attach donation or sales flows in Kids Mode

+> Volunteer with vendors must remain clearly non-commercial in youth contexts.

+---

+## 4. Enforcement

+Violations of this law (e.g., wage theft, misclassification, exploitation) may result in:

+- Immediate removal of volunteer features
+- Suspension or termination of provider account
+- Permanent ban for repeat or severe misuse
+- Escalation via community and institutional governance

+Volunteer systems are governed as **trust infrastructure**,
+not growth or revenue funnels.